Rudra-200/Eco-Yatra/readme.md

 1. **Open a terminal:** Launch a terminal window in your project directory.

-2. **Start the application:** Run the following command to start the Eco-YATRA application using npm:
+2. **Start the application:** Run the following command to start the EcoYatra application using npm:

 ```bash
 npm start
 ```
-# Eco-YATRA Application
+# EcoYatra Application

 ## Accessing the Application
-Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the Eco-YATRA application running on your local development server.
+Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the EcoYatra application running on your local development server.

 ## Contributing
-We encourage contributions to improve Eco-YATRA!
+We encourage contributions to improve EcoYatra!
 To contribute:

-1. **Fork the repository**: Create a fork of the Eco-YATRA repository on your preferred version control platform (e.g., GitHub).
+1. **Fork the repository**: Create a fork of the EcoYatra repository on your preferred version control platform (e.g., GitHub).
 2. **Make changes**: Make your desired modifications to the codebase.
 3. **Submit a pull request**: Create a pull request to submit your changes for review and potential inclusion in the main repository.